bleaktwig/yuadrem-wiki/docs/languages/index.md

 <!---------------------------------------------------------------------------->
 ## Uldian tree
-Under the tutelage of the god-tree [Uld](../religion/godtrees/uld.md), the oths of Ignelli<!--TODO:LINK---> invented the _uldian tree_ of languages.
-These didn't spread far from the Everwoods<!--TODO:LINK--->, but managed to survive the Penance with the oths that migrated into the Fesh Peninsula.
+Under the tutelage of the god-tree [Uld](../religion/godtrees/uld.md), the fey of Ignelli<!--TODO:LINK---> invented the _uldian tree_ of languages.
+These didn't spread far from the Everwoods<!--TODO:LINK--->, but managed to survive the Penance with the fey that migrated into the Fesh Peninsula.

 **Odhualen** is a unique tongue, sharing almost no characteristic with the other dialects of Yuadrem.
 It is the main language spoken in the island-state of Mbeat<!--TODO:LINK--->, and it has also recently gained popularity among scholars due to the conciseness of its writing system.